Fesor24/movies-app/README.md

 ng serve
 ```

-Using docker compose file, build the api service, then the web service, then run the docker file
+Using docker compose file, build the api service, then the web service, then run the docker file.
+This process might take a while

 ```.NET
 docker compose build api